 What is an Immigration Bond/Speedy Immigration Bonds

-Individuals who have been detained while attempting to enter the United States without proper documentation are eligible for an immigration bond.
+Individuals detained while attempting to enter the United States without proper documentation are eligible for an immigration bond.
 Individuals convicted of certain felonies are not generally eligible for release on an immigration bond unless approved by ICE officials.
 Additionally, those seeking asylum within U.S. borders may be eligible for release on an immigration bond pending the completion of legal proceedings surrounding their application status.

 How to help your family member post bond